 Hi!
 My name is Flo.
-This is where I write and share my experiences with a few of my favorite things – Yoga, wine (won’t say no to a good white sangria), and wanderlusting my way around the world.
+I have been writing about travel and wellness for nearly a decade.
+This is where I share my experiences with a few of my favorite things – Yoga, wine (won’t say no to a good white sangria), and wanderlusting my way around the world.
 I was born in Taipei and grew up in Hong Kong.
 I went to uni in Melbourne, lived in San Francisco briefly, and currently split my time between Hong Kong and Sri Lanka – I have a hard time answering the question: where is your accent from?

 Growing up, I swam, ran and played netball and basketball but as I began my career in the corporate world, I saw myself working 12-16 hour days and being unable to take part in all the team sports I had been so active in.
 I turned to yoga as a way to exercise and also detach from the stress that had built up over the years – mentally and physically.
 I decided to take the plunge to make a major change in my life and quit the world of corporate communications, and am now working to create a new ecosystem around me and my new priorities.

 “They deem me mad because I will not sell my days for gold; and I deem them mad because they think my days have a price.” – Kahlil Gibran

 In November 2015, I graduated from a RYT 200 yoga teacher training program at the Yoga Garden in San Francisco, and am enjoying the process of continuing to deepen my practice – love a good urdhva padmasana (upward lotus) but still trying to conquer my fear of inversions.
 Curse you, pincha!
 Read about my yoga journey and check out my bio here!
 Find me here on the Yoga Alliance website and here on Yoga Trade.
 Interested in reading a little bit more about my Yoga journey?
 Click here!